2011 census of India: Population

 The population of India as per 2011 census was 1,210,854,977.
 India added 181.5 million to its population since 2001, slightly lower than the population of Brazil.
 India, with 2.4% of the world's surface area, accounts for 17.5% of its population.
 Uttar Pradesh is the most populous state with roughly 200 million people.
 Over half the population resided in the six most populous states of Uttar Pradesh, Maharashtra, Bihar, West Bengal, Andhra Pradesh and Madhya Pradesh.
 Of the 1.21 billion Indians, 833 million (68.84%) live in rural areas while 377 million stay in urban areas.
 453.6 million people in India are migrants, which is 37.8% of total population.

-India is home to many religions such as Hinduism, Islam, Buddhism, Sikhism and Jainism, while also being home to several indigenous faiths and tribal religions which have been practiced alongside major religions for centuries.
+India is home to many religions such as Hinduism, Islam, Christianity, Buddhism, Sikhism and Jainism, while also being home to several indigenous faiths and tribal religions which have been practiced alongside major religions for centuries.
 According to the 2011 census, the total number of households in India is 248.8 million.
-Of which 202.4 million are Hindu, 31.2 million are Muslim, 6.3 million are Christian, 4.1 million are Sikh, and 1.9 million are Jain According to 2011 census, there are around 3.01 million places of worship in India.
+Of which 202.4 million are Hindu, 31.2 million are Muslim, 6.3 million are Christian, 4.1 million are Sikh, and 1.9 million are Jain.
+According to 2011 census, there are around 3.01 million places of worship in India.

-Ever since its inception, the Census of India has been collecting and publishing information about the religious affiliations as expressed by the people of India.
-In fact, population census has the rare distinction of being the only instrument that collects this diverse and important characteristic of the Indian population.